Search

 Vice-Chair

 Anna Forth has been a member of the Canadian Armed Forces (CAF) since 2006.
-She is an officer in the Royal Canadian Corps of Signals (RCCS) and is currently an Equipment Management Team Lead in the National Capital Region.
+She is an officer in the Royal Canadian Corps of Signals (RCCS), based in the National Capital Region.

 Multilingual in French, Spanish and Czech, Anna holds a Bachelor of Arts w/Honours in French and Spanish Studies (University of Winnipeg), a Certificate in Women in Leadership (S.C.
 Johnson School of Business, Cornell University) and a Master of Arts in Global Leadership (Royal Roads University).
 Her greatest successes in the military have been her contributions to the training, education, and mentorship of others.
 Anna has deployed in support of domestic operations such as Op LENTUS, and also internationally as part of Op REASSURANCE in Latvia; a valuable opportunity to work together with NATO colleagues.